You will find four items on this webpage:

 Source TNA:PRO C12/61/24, m.
 1

-All Chancery orders and decrees are indexed in contemporary, manuscript indices which must be perused in person at The National Archives.
+All Chancery orders and decrees are indexed in contemporary, manuscript indices that must be perused in person at The National Archives.
 The images below show the exterior, fig. 5, and interior pages, fig. 6, of an index book dated 1720-1720/1.
 A reference to Baskett v.
 Parsons (Ch.
 1721) can be seen on the first page, toward the bottom, of figure 6, indicating that some kind of order or decree relating to that case will be found on folio 208 of the C33/335 register book.
 As figure 6 demonstrates, the subject matters of orders and decrees are not indexed.
 One can only learn the contents of an order or decree by reviewing the order or decree itself.
-The image also shows that the pages of the index books were made of paper, rather than vellum.

 (Fig. 5: click to enlarge; warning large file)